AI for All Week

 Supported by a network of academic, institutional, and local partners, it offers a variety of activities, workshops, lectures, and educational games that are accessible to everyone, with a special focus on those who lack access to digital technology.

 The national goal is to raise awareness among 2 million French people by 2027.
-It is bringing together all stakeholders to organize nearly 1,500 events across France and raise awareness among more than 50,000 citizens, with a focus on local realities.
+This week brings together all stakeholders to organize nearly 1,500 events across France and raise awareness among more than 50,000 citizens, with a focus on local realities.

 CAIRE, a project promoting responsible use